seqan/seqan3/doc/howto/write_an_alphabet/index.md

 In this section we want to implement a seqan3::Alphabet that consists of the characters `S` and `W` to represent strong and weak nucleobases.

-Let's start with a simple struct that only holds the alphabet's numerical representation, namely the **rank** value:
+Let's start with a simple struct that only holds the alphabet's numerical representation, namely the **rank** value.
 \snippet dna2_only_rank.cpp struct

+\note
+As our alphabet has just two letters we could model it as well with `bool` instead of `uint8_t`.
+However, for this first example we believe that a numerical type is better to comprehend.

 If you want SeqAn's algorithms to accept it as an alphabet, you need to make sure that your type satisfies the requirements of the seqan3::Alphabet concept.
 A quick check can reveal that this is not the case: